A Foggy Walk in the Redwoods

 From July 27, 2017

-Haleakala, Maui
+The road down Haleakala, Maui

-This first image was taken with my old point and shoot from a moving car after getting up at 4:00 in the morning to go upcountry and watch the sunrise.
+This image was taken with my old point and shoot from a moving car after getting up at 4:00 in the morning to go upcountry and watch the sunrise.
 I don't know if the remarkably clear sky is usual or was a result of sheer luck, but I love the dual sets of clouds that secure their respective mountains and demonstrate the sheer scale of Haleakala.

-Hello World. -Nathan
+Hello World.

-Next update in 7 days
+Next update in 1 day 22 hours